 Gluten-Free Chicken and Dumplings

 Chicken soup with dumplings is a classic meal that has its origins in Germany.
-Growing up my mother would make large pots of chicken soup with dumplings all winter long using the long process of slow cooking a whole chicken to make a nourishing broth and then removing the meat for the soup and adding spoonfuls of the dumpling dough to the simmering broth.
-I still remember standing at the stove watching the dough puff up as it cooked in the broth!
-My maternal German grandmother also made incredible dumplings with a variety of different beef and chicken stews for my mother and her siblings growing up.
-Dumplings are typically made from flour, butter, milk, and baking powder and are added to the simmering broth or soup at the end of cooking.
+Growing up, my mother would make large pots of chicken soup with dumplings all winter long, using the lengthy process of slow-cooking a whole chicken to make a nourishing broth, and then removing the meat for the soup and adding spoonfuls of the dumpling dough to the simmering broth.
+I still remember standing at the stove, watching the dough puff up as it cooked in the broth!
+My German maternal grandmother also made incredible dumplings with a variety of different beef and chicken stews for my mother and her siblings growing up.
+Dumplings are typically made from flour, butter, milk, and baking powder, and are added to the simmering broth or soup at the end of cooking.
 My recipe below uses several different gluten-free flours, eggs, and water for a simple dairy-free and gluten-free dumpling.

 If you would like support in following and maintaining a gluten-free diet, then consider becoming a Nourishing Meals® member.
 Members have access to many gluten-free meal plans, over 1800 recipes, and our easy meal planning tools that allow you to add recipes to a weekly calendar and quickly generate grocery shopping lists.